Graduate Non-Matriculated (GNM) Status

 Required Application Materials: The following materials must be provided in order for an application to be considered complete and eligible for review.

-- Save your time and money!
-Do not mail official paper transcripts.
 We only want transcripts from institutions where you received (or will receive) a degree.
+Please do not mail official paper transcripts.

 Unofficial electronic transcripts should be attached to your electronic application.
 They should be drawn from documents generated by the institution.
 A scan of an official transcript is strongly preferred.
 However, an unofficial transcript or "academic history" generated by an online student portal may also be acceptable.